Are there any side effects of hair building fibre?

-Solution: If you suffer from a cotton allergy, it’s key that you stay away from cotton-based hair fibres to avoid any side effects, and instead opt for other types, like keratin-based fibres.
+Solution: Let’s talk solutions.
+If you suffer from a cotton allergy, it’s key that you stay away from cotton-based hair fibres to avoid any side effects, and instead opt for other types, like keratin-based fibres.

 Solution: To see whether you react to the dyes in hair fibres, its best to do a patch test on a small area of skin 24 hours before you start to use them.
 This will tell you if you have any itchiness, irritation or redness before you continue.
 Many hair fibres brands sell a trial size within their range, which is a perfect size to try out the product before you invest.

-As well as there being some genuine hair fibres side effects to be mindful of, there are also a number of myths circulating the internet about the dangers of using hair fibres.
-We’re here to debunk them so you can be safe in the knowledge that using hair fibres won’t cause these issues.
+There are a number of myths circulating the internet about the dangers of using hair fibres.
+We’re here to debunk them so you can be safe in the knowledge that using hair fibres won’t cause the following issues.

 There’s some scepticism out there that relates to hair fibres clogging follicles and suffocating the hair strand, causing it to fall out.
-This, however, isn’t the case.
-In fact, hair fibres are the ideal substitute for products like dry shampoos and styling powders which can actually clog follicles and cause hair fall out.
+However, this isn’t the case.
+In fact, hair fibres are the ideal substitute for products like dry shampoos and styling powders which can actually clog follicles and cause hair to fall out.
 Keratin hair fibres do not clog up the scalp and can be completely removed with an effective cleansing shampoo (for both men and women).

-It’s a myth that one hair fibres side effect is that they damage the hair; hair fibres do not harm the hair or scalp, particularly those made with 100% natural keratin.
-Since they are made from the exact same protein as our hair, they do not cause any damage to it, meaning hair maintains its health and strength regardless of fibres.
+It’s a myth that hair fibres damage the hair.
+They do not harm the hair or scalp, particularly those made with 100% natural keratin.
+Since they are made from the exact same protein as our hair, they do not cause any damage to it, maintaining hair health and strengthening it regardless of fibres.

 Hair transplants are seen as the ultimate baldness cure.
-By harvesting thousands of individual hair follicles and implanting them, one by one, into bald and thinning patches, the procedure can provide amazing results for those looking to tackle hair loss head-on.
+By harvesting thousands of individual hair follicles and implanting them into bald and thinning patches, the procedure can provide amazing results for those looking to tackle hair loss head-on.
 Literally.

-That being said, hair transplants have a lot of side effects to navigate, thanks to its labour-intensive process.
-Minor ones include bleeding, swelling, itching and an unnatural result, however, patients could also suffer from infection of the follicles known as folliculitis, bruising around the eyes, and scarring.
+That being said, hair transplants have a lot of side effects to navigate due to its labour-intensive process.
+Minor effects include: bleeding, swelling, itching and an unnatural result.
+However, patients could also suffer from infection of the follicles known as folliculitis, bruising around the eyes, and scarring.
 Not only that, but the process can often be painful and a long term life change which may not suit some hair loss sufferers.